Gifted Magnet Program

 How do I apply for GMP?

 Applications are available online, at the GT Office, and at Stratton Elementary.
 Sections of the application are completed by a variety of stakeholders.
 Students may visit Stratton at any point in the process.
 Please call the school to arrange your own “shadow” time with the GMP teacher.
 Applications are due to Stratton or the GT Office when complete.
 Applications are rolling and families will be notified upon acceptance.
-Click here to get to application online.

 For more details about District 11 Gifted Magnet Program click here.